Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 The church in art

 The Depositing of John Bellini's Three Pictures in the Church of the Redentore, Venice by J.M.W.
 Turner shows the three Bellini paintings arriving in splendid procession in gondolas.
-This almost definitely never happened, especially as the paintings in question are now known to not be Bellini's work (see below).
+This almost definitely never happened, especially as the paintings in question, which were also mentioned in George Eliot's Journals in 1864 and William Dean Howells' Venetian Life of 1866 (see below) and by Ruskin, have since been reattributed to Bellini-pupil Francesco Bissolo and to Alvise Vivarini.

 It contains three interesting John Bellinis, and also, in the sacristy, a most beautiful Paul Veronese.